MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 # Define re-usable update strategies using Azure Kubernetes Fleet Manager

 Administrators can control the sequence of updates to Fleet-managed clusters by defining stages, groups and optional inter-stage pauses.
-These sequences can be saved as update strategies which can be defined indepdendently of update runs or auto-upgrades, allowing them to be reused as required.
+These sequences can be saved as update strategies which can be managed indepdendently of update runs or auto-upgrades, allowing them to be reused as required.

 :::image type="content" source="./media/conceptual-update-orchestration-inline.png" alt-text="A diagram showing an updated strategy containing two update stages, each containing two update groups with two member clusters." lightbox="./media/conceptual-update-orchestration-inline.png":::